 - “Because of some health issues, I’d like to be able to work from home once a week.”

-As noted above, if it is part of your department’s trypical practice to approve certain types of requests (e.g., to work remotely, receive additional leave, or receive light duty), you may approve these types of requests without referring an employee to the DRC.
-However, before denying such a request, the employee should be referred to the DRC.
+As noted above, if it is part of your department’s typical practice to approve certain types of requests (e.g., to work remotely, receive additional leave, or receive light duty), you may approve these types of requests without referring an employee to the DRC.
+However, before denying such a request, the employee should be referred to the DRC for consultation.